-Implement an ORM with SQLAlchemy
+Implement ORM Data Models with SQLAlchemy

 Utilizing ORMs as a data layer is a concept as old as object-oriented programming itself; by abstracting SQL concepts, developers avoid dreaded "context switches" by modifying objects instead of queries.
 ORMs aren't merely an artifact of the slowly-dwindling era of overzealous OOP; they guarantee a level of durability by ensuring data integrity on the application side, thus minimizing the possibility of catastrophic SQL queries.